cosmos72/gomacro/fast_interpreter/README.md

 * operators << and >> do not follow type deduction rules for untyped constants.
   The implemented behavior is:
   * an untyped constant shifted by a non-constant expression always returns an int
-  * an untyped floating point constant shifted by a constant expression returns an untyped integer constant, but the interpreter signals an error during the precompile phase if the left operand has a non-zero fractional or imaginary part, or it overflows both int64 and uint64.
+  * an untyped floating point constant shifted by a constant expression returns an untyped integer constant. the interpreter signals an error during the precompile phase if the left operand has a non-zero fractional or imaginary part, or it overflows both int64 and uint64.
   See [Go Language Specification](https://golang.org/ref/spec#Operators) for the correct behavior